cruncha-cruncha/palindrome/README.md

 I like using plurals (messages not message) as it's more flexible.
 I used a PUT instead of a PATCH, as we're effectively replacing the entire data.
 I think these endpoints are fairly self-descriptive.
 The DELETE /messages was not required by the brief, but helped with testing.

+### Request / Response

+Their types.
+Note that although isPalindrome is used internally, is_palindrome is returned to the user (all JSON uses snake_case).

 ## Setup

 Default port is 8090.